ChuckCaplan/IEC-printer/scripts/README.md

 - cd ~
 - git clone https://github.com/ChuckCaplan/IEC-printer.git

+## 5. Install the Service

-## 5. Install on startup so it will run as soon as plugged in.
+a.
+Install on startup

-Edit iec-printer.service and change the User to your username sudo cp ~/IEC-printer/scripts/iec-printer.service /etc/systemd/system/ sudo systemctl daemon-reload sudo systemctl enable iec-printer.service sudo systemctl start iec-printer.service
+- Edit iec-printer.service and change the 3 instances of your_username to your username (replace chuck with your username):\
+sed -i 's/your_username/chuck/g' ~/IEC-printer/scripts/ec-printer.service
+- sudo cp ~/IEC-printer/scripts/iec-printer.service /etc/systemd/system/
+- sudo systemctl daemon-reload
+- sudo systemctl enable iec-printer.service
+- sudo systemctl start iec-printer.service

-To check the status
+b.
+To check the status (if needed):
-sudo systemctl status iec-printer.service journalctl -u iec-printer.service -f
+- sudo systemctl status iec-printer.service
+- journalctl -u iec-printer.service -f

-To stop the service
+c.
+To stop the service (if needed):
-sudo systemctl stop iec-printer.service
+- sudo systemctl stop iec-printer.service

-To restart the service
+d.
+To restart the service (if needed):
-sudo systemctl restart iec-printer.service
+- sudo systemctl restart iec-printer.service

-# if needed, install an x windows PDF viewer
-sudo apt install -y mupdf
-mupdf mypdf.pdf

 # Testing
-To test this script on its own, you can pass in a raw printer data file from Vice using nc (or netcat on some systems):

-b.
+a.
 Run the Python server and test if works.
+If you installed the service then this should already be running.
 Use the -p command to automatically print the converted PDF to your default printer.
 Leave it out if you only want to save the image to disk.
 - cd ~/IEC-printer/scripts
 - python3 python_server.py -p

+b.
+To test this script on its own, you can pass in a raw printer data file from Vice using nc (or netcat on some systems):

-nc localhost 65432 < print.dump
+- nc localhost 65432 < print.dump
+- Then look in ~/IEC-printer/output for the generated PDF

+c.
+If needed, install an X-Windows PDF viewer
+- sudo apt install -y mupdf
+- Then on Mac, run X Quartz:
+- ssh -X user@raspberrypi.local
+- mupdf ~/IEC-printer/output/mypdf.pdf

 # License